willwade/MacroServerMac/README.md

 This is a server, and set of modules for listening to a [MindExpress](http://www.jabbla.com/products.asp?itemID=9) client and controlling a mac.
 MindExpress is a Windows based application that is largely used to support individuals who require a communication (Text to speech) software package on their system with other features such as symbol support and alternative access.

 This, and other similar software is great as it allows sentences to be constructed into a message window - or piped out to another program on their computer.
 But what if they wanted that text to appear on another computer?
+Or even - control the mouse or applications on that other computer?
 Well MindExpress has a solution called "MacroServer".
 The idea is that a Windows server excutable runs on the computer you are sending the text to and it listens for commands from the MindExpress running PC.
 Jabbla have only made a Windows based Server executable - this is the home of the Mac based one.

 There are a number of parts to this project.
 More detailed information can be found on the relevant pages below - or just read the "get started" section on just running this thing.